isotopp/isotopp.github.io/_posts/2021-10-12-understanding-git.md

 # Refs

 All things git live in `.git`.
-Thing we are working with seem to life in `.git/refs`:
+The thing we are working with seem to live in `.git/refs`:

 ```console
 $ find .git/refs -type f